R-1 visas are intended for individuals who wish to temporarily work in the United States in a religious capacity.

 An R-1 visa is initially granted for a period of up to 30 months.
-R-1 status may be extended, but the worker's stay may not exceed the maximum of 5 years (60 months).R-1 Family Visas
+The R-1 status can be extended, but the total stay cannot exceed 5 years (60 months).

 - Proof of tax-exempt status